Aurelianis/PRPScript/MANUAL-NewPlugin.md

 ### Before you begin:

-Make sure you have the following plugins enabled (in this order):<br>
+Make sure you have the following plugins enabled in this order.
+If you are using Vortex, you may need to create a rule that your plugin Must Load After PRP.esp:<br>
 - Fallout4.esm
 - DLCRobot.esm
 - DLCWorkshop01.esm